 Now I want to take even a further step backwards.
-I cannot even remember or count the number of times where somebody from the legal department would be in my office and we would be talking about a course of action for the USDA and the advice I would get was: Look, as much as you might want to do this, Mr. Secretary, you cannot because you do not have a grant of authority from Congress.
+I cannot even remember or count the number of times where somebody from the legal department would be in my office and we would be talking about a course of action for the USDA and the advice I would get was: Look, as much as you might want to do this, Mr. Secretary, you cannot because you do not have a grant of authority from Conful of the fact that policy gets made here.